sandro-h/peepo/README.md

 curl https://reqres.in/api/users?page=2
 jq '.data[0]'
 (py
-    # from_json is a helper function injected into all python blocks.
+    # from_json is a helper function from helpers.py
-    # it reads stdin as json.
     data = from_json()
     print(data['first_name'])
 py)